Sangatte: Engineering

 Sangatte is the location for the Channel Tunnel's French cooling station, its British counterpart being at Samphire Hoe.
 In addition, it is the French end-point for the HVDC Cross-Channel, the connection between the UK and French electricity grids.

 History

 First underwater telegraph

 Sangatte was the landing point of the world's first operational underwater telegraph cable, laid across the Channel by the Submarine Telegraph Company in 1851 between South Foreland and Sangatte.

 Pioneering cross-Channel flight

-'Blériot-Plage' is named to commemorate Louis Blériot who, on the July 25, 1909, was the first person to fly across the English Channel.
+'Blériot-Plage' is named to commemorate Louis Blériot who, on 25 July 1909, was the first person to fly across the English Channel.
 He flew from the beach at Sangatte to the White Cliffs of Dover, to claim the prize offered by the Daily Mail.
 The crossing took 37 minutes in his aeroplane, Blériot XI, built in collaboration with Raymond Saulnier.
 It was powered by a 3-cylinder 25 hp engine.

 At the western end of the beach, a statue of the French aviator Hubert Latham overlooks the sea.
-Latham was another pioneering cross-channel pilot whose earlier attempt on July 19 had failed.
+Latham was another pioneering cross-channel pilot whose earlier attempt on 19 July had failed.